I have a very simple, and not very elegant stored procedure.

 The Name of the parameter determines how the JSON is constructed when returned.

-Ok, let’s make the call.
+Ok, let’s make the call, and see our response.

 And it did the work, we got the output, but I’m paranoid, let’s go check out table.